hyperhyperspace/pulsar/README.md

 ## Stake delegation for convenience

 - Stake Delegation if you dont want to do Staking+Mining yourself.
-The stake must be locked for the complete Epoch so funds cannot be moved to attack any shard in particular.
+The stake must be locked to help the system know how much stake is at-stake on mining and consensus.

 ## State-of-the-Art Tokenomics